dlin347/discord-bot/README.md

 # Cybot
-A multilanguage discord bot project made for the community based in node.js
+A multilanguage discord chatbot project made for the community based in node.js